TIMOTHY

 sponsored by the United States Environmental Protection Agency.
 A two-year

 study of how Americans use their time.
-Besides coordinating the project, was responsible for the design of the computer assisted telephone
+Besides coordinating the project, I handled

-interviewing 24-hour time diary.
-Also, responsible for designing and managing a
+responsible for designing and managing a two-year nationwide random digit

-completed surveys.
-Many design features from this study were adopted and are
+dialing sample that yielded 10,000 completed surveys.
+Many design features from

-now incorporated into the Bureau of Labor Statistic’s American Time Use
+this study were adopted and are now incorporated into the Bureau of Labor

 Selected Publications: